atc-project/atc-react/generated_analytics/markdown_documents/Response_Playbooks/RP_0001_phishing_email.md

 ##### Response Action for

-Description of how to handle multiple Response Actions (if it is an aggregated Response Action) or workflow for single Response Action in markdown format.
+Description of the workflow for the Response Action in markdown format.
 Here newlines will be saved.

 ##### List receivers of a specific email

-Description of the workflow for single Response Action in markdown format.
+Description of the workflow for the Response Action in markdown format.
 Here newlines will be saved.

 ##### Make sure an email is a phishing attack